jachin/i-heart-qa-presentation/README.md

-i---qa-presentation
+i-♥-qa-presentation
 ===================

-An presentation for the Clockwork unconference.
+An presentation for the Clockwork unconference about QA.